Skip to main contentSkip to navigation

 Can you recover a Synology or QNAP that says "Volume crashed"?

 Often, yes.
-We image each member with write-blocking, capture RAID metadata, reconstruct the array offline, and then recover data from the images.
-We do not attempt risky in-place repairs or rebuilds on your original NAS.
+We image each member with write-blocking, capture RAID metadata, reconstruct the array offline, and recover data from the images.

 Should I try a RAID rebuild if it's degraded?